Pikby/NewVoxelEngine/Docs/Plans.md

 The following is the overall design goals for the feel of the game, what the general gameplay goals are and what features to implement.
-This is what the game would become with enough time and effort
+This is what the game would become with enough time and effort.
+These are vary rough ideas and are subject to change as they get implemented

 ### GamePlay:
 #### Environment: